-For a USB-COM interface, the connection needs to be confirmed the connection by following procedure.
+For a USB-COM interface, the connection needs to be confirmed by the following procedure.

 To install the Opticon USB driver (Windows 10):

 - 1. Connect the imager engine to the PC.

 - 2. Right-click the Windows icon and select Device Manager.

 - 3. Open "Ports(COM & LPT)".